shakasaki/pgTree/README.md

 [Anaconda](https://www.anaconda.com/distribution/).

 In the following we provide detailed installation instructions.
-1. Create a new anaconda environment (Python 3.8 because 3.9 is not yet fully compatible with pyvista)
+1. Create a new anaconda environment with the latest version of pygimli
 ```
-conda create -n pgTree python=3.8
+conda create -n pgTree -c gimli -c conda-forge pygimli=1.2.6

 ```
 2. Activate the environment.
 Remember to do this every time you want to work on the project.
 ```